Obel Award

-The OBEL Award is a renowned, international architecture award presented annually to honour "recent and outstanding architectural contributions for the common good."
+The OBEL Award is an international architecture award presented annually for "recent and outstanding architectural contributions for the common good."

-With a prize sum of €100,000, the OBEL Award is particularly recognised for its emphasis on ecology and transdisciplinary approaches.
-From 2019 until 2023, the OBEL Award winner also received a trophy designed by Argentinian artist Tomás Saraceno.
+The award carries a prize of €100,000 and emphasizes ecology and transdisciplinary approaches.
+From 2019 to 2023, the award included a trophy designed by Argentine artist Tomás Saraceno.

-The OBEL Award is rooted in and supported by "OBEL", a foundation established by Danish businessman Henrik Frode Obel (1942–2014) and based in Copenhagen, Denmark.
-Henrik Frode Obel decided to dedicate his entire fortune to recognise and reward exceptional works of architecture and to contribute in his own way to the advancement of architecture and design.
+The award is administered by OBEL, a foundation established by Danish businessman Henrik Frode Obel (1942–2014) and based in Copenhagen, Denmark.
+Obel founded the organization to fund and recognize architectural work, directing his fortune toward this purpose.

-OBEL seeks to stretch the definition of architecture aby highlighting ideas, projects, and people that address the world’s most pressing challenges.
-The scope of OBEL includes the annual OBEL Award, teaching fellowships, travel grants and other initiatives, such as publications, exhibitions and lectures.
+OBEL's activities extend beyond the annual award to include teaching fellowships, travel grants, publications, exhibitions, and lectures, with a stated focus on architecture's role in addressing global challenges.